tsayukov/optparams/README.md

 # optparams

-A helper package to add optional parameters to your functions.
+This package helps create functions with optional parameters, including those with or without default values.

 ## Table of Contents